JwonLe/372final/Hangman Test Instructions.md

 ## 1. Starting the Game
 - Run the program with `dotnet run`.
 - If `playerScore.txt` exists, it will load your last saved score.
+  - If it is your first time playing, the default score is 0.
 - You will see a menu with options:
   - `START`: begin a new game
   - `SUGGEST`: suggest new words for future games